eced4406/eced4406.github.io/labs/0x000-introduction/README.md

 ## Set up Raspberry Pi Pico
-These instructions have been adapted from the Digikey instructions.[^1] These instructions are also availble in video form.[^2]
+These instructions have been adapted from the Digikey instructions.[^1] These instructions are also available in video form.[^2]

 ### Install Visual Studio Code (vscode)
 The installer for vscode can be download from the visual studio website.[^3]